 Keeping in mind we’re the people with the Netflix and the dog.

 First of all, any person who doesn’t love live music is probably not a person you want to date anyway (in our opinion) and there are very few date stories that begin with “we went to a gig and had a really bad time” correct?
 So there’s that.
 There’s also darkness (you know what we’re saying), loudness (in case the chat is lacking) and bulk drinking opportunities.
 Plus, there is never a dull moment on the dance floor and if you end up getting married, you’ll have quite the first date story to tell the grandkids.
 Here’s some inspo for epic live music venues on the GC.

 Burleigh Hill on a Sunday afternoon

-First of all, instead of Tinder, you could probably meet someone in the flesh there if you’re brave, but we digress.
+Instead of Tinder/Bumble/Hinge, you could probably meet someone in the flesh there if you’re brave, but we digress (and absolutely wouldn’t ourselves).
 Obviously Burleigh Hill is a pretty little spot for a date, throw in some cheese and some wine and you’re set.
 HOWEVER, should the date not be going well, that place is absolutely packed with people wearing outrageous party shirts and throwing various sporting goods around so all you need to do is say you’re going to the bathroom and disappear into the crowd, never to be seen again.
 You’re welcome.

 Any sushi place